patrickhener/dart-o-mat-3000/docs/Recognition.rst

 Recommendation on recognition software
 ======================================

-As this project is developed depending on the `recognition software <https://github.com/nluede/cvdarts>`_ of Niels Lüdemann it is recommended to use it.
+As this project is developed depending on the |recognition_software| of Niels Lüdemann it is recommended to use it.

+.. |recognition_software| raw:: html

+    <a href="https://github.com/nluede/cvdarts" target="_blank">recognition software</a>

 RESTful API Requests
 ====================